 - Memory loss

 - Difficulty concentrating

 - Severe mobility problems

 - Vision loss or blurry vision

 The symptoms of whiplash are not always immediately apparent.
 In some cases, they make take days or even weeks to appear.
 That’s why it is so important that you seek immediate medical attention after any auto accident, fall, or suspected injury.

 WARNING: Some whiplash symptoms, including neck pain and stiffness, may indicate an unrelated condition called meningitis.
 Similarly, symptoms like numbness and blurry vision may indicate stroke, which can in some cases be caused by a neck injury.
 These are both life-threatening emergencies and require immediate medical attention.

 If you’ve suffered a soft tissue injury and someone else’s negligence is to blame, you are entitled to financial recovery pursuant to New York personal injury law.
 The value of that compensation may be much more than you realize.

 After any accident involving the head, shoulder, or neck, you should seek immediate medical attention.
 Once you’ve been treated, please give our office a call right away.

-Our New York City whiplash injury lawyers are ready to represent you with no up-front or out-of-pocket costs.
+Our New York City whiplash lawyers are ready to represent you with no up-front or out-of-pocket costs.
 We don’t get paid unless you recover compensation.
 Call us today.